Holiday Let Mortgages: Eligibility, costs & how to apply

 Holiday let mortgages let you borrow money to buy a property that you’ll let out to tourists on a short-term basis.
 These mortgages are designed for fluctuating rental income and have different rules to standard Buy to Let mortgages.

-Holiday let mortgage lenders require deposits of least 25%, which is higher than standard residential mortgages, which are widely available with a 5% deposit.
-Plus, there’s other lending criteria you’ll need to meet too.
+Holiday let mortgage lenders typically require deposits of at least 25%, which is higher than standard residential mortgages, which are widely available with a 5% deposit.
+Plus, there are other lending criteria you’ll need to meet too.

 Pros and cons of buying a holiday let